John Franklin III

-John Franklin III (born September 21, 1994) is a German-born American football wide receiver for the Memphis Showboats of the United States Football League (USFL).
-He played college football for Florida State, Auburn and Florida Atlantic.
-He also played junior college football for East Mississippi, where he was featured prominently in the first season of Last Chance U. He was signed by the Chicago Bears as an undrafted free agent in 2018.
+John Franklin III (born September 21, 1994) is an American professional football wide receiver.
+He played college football for the Florida State Seminoles, Auburn Tigers and Florida Atlantic Owls.
+He also played junior college football for the East Mississippi Lions, where he was featured prominently in the first season of Last Chance U. He was signed by the Chicago Bears as an undrafted free agent in 2018.

 College career

 Before college, Franklin attended South Plantation High School in Fort Lauderdale, Florida.
 Franklin redshirted the 2013 season while playing for the Florida State Seminoles.
 The Seminoles won the 2014 BCS National Championship Game against the Auburn Tigers.
 He was the scout team quarterback mostly used to mirror what the Noles would deal with in Nick Marshall.
 Franklin saw limited action in 2014.
 He was a member of ACC champion 4×100 relay team at Florida State.

+East Mississippi Community College

 Franklin transferred to East Mississippi Community College after the 2014 season.
-At East Mississippi, Franklin served mostly as a backup quarterback to Wyatt Roberts, as the Lions won the MACJC North title.
-On October 22, 2015, Franklin scored six rushing touchdowns and one passing touchdown against Mississippi Delta, before the game was called off after a brawl broke out between both sides.
+With the Lions, Franklin served mostly as a backup quarterback to Wyatt Roberts, as they won the MACJC North title.
+He only started on one occasion, against the Copiah–Lincoln Wolves, but ended up being pulled in favor of Roberts.
+On October 22, 2015, Franklin scored five rushing touchdowns and one passing touchdown against the Mississippi Delta Trojans, before the game was called off after a brawl broke out between both sides.
 The 2015 football season was documented in the Netflix series Last Chance U in 2016.
 On the year, Franklin went 64–110 (58.2%) while throwing for 733 yards along with a 7–2 touchdown to interception ratio.
 He also added 451 yards on the ground on only 43 attempts giving him an average of 10.5 yards per carry on his way to 9 rushing touchdowns.